marina-or-not/portfolio/content/portfolio/strandmond.md

 GUY.
 Look in that upper one.
 Nothing there?
 GIRL.
 What does it mean - I won’t have breakfast?
 GUY.
 Why do you care?
 GIRL.
 What…?
 We need to!
 I can’t have breakfast alone.
-There’s no such thing!
-GUY.
+There’s no such thing!GUY.
 Why the hell do I have to eat always at the same time, I’m not hungry!
 That’s it.
 GIRL.
 Listen, (lowering her voice) Pasha, what’s going on?
 GUY.
 Nothing, everything’s fine.
 GIRL.
 No, it’s not!